nathanvid/infinitemage-website/content/chapters/chapter_0211.md

 When he touched the Great World Hall, the screen enlarged and numerous items appeared in succession.

-Entering the security system, he spotted a setting that blocked the Mecha System.
+Entering the security system, he spotted a setting that blocked the Mecca System.

 Canis chose to disable it without hesitation.